 - Weight is less than 1/3 of that of lead acid.

 - Lithium iron phosphate batteries are much more willing to hold the voltage at a high level longer and to recharge quicker, possibly twice as fast as lead-acid batteries.
-(I have not personally tested this estimate of the charge rate.)

-- The most significant benefit is that lithium iron phosphate can be discharged and then recharged many more times than a lead-acid battery.
+- The most significant benefit is that lithium iron phosphate can be discharged and recharged many more times than a lead-acid battery.
 (Depending on how you recharge them, they may last four times longer than AGM lead-acid batteries.)

 Batteries Lead or Lithium Compared